mechanismsjs/mech-guid/README.md

 * *empty* - An empty guid mechanism
 * *guid* - Primitive 'guid' mechanism
 * *isValid* - A guid validator mechanism
-* *make* - Generates a random Guid (algorithm stolen from e7 of [How To Create  a Guid](https://stackoverflow.com/questions/105034/how-to-create-a-guid-uuid-in-javascript))
+* *make* - Generates a random guid (algorithm stolen from e7 of [How To Create  a Guid](https://stackoverflow.com/questions/105034/how-to-create-a-guid-uuid-in-javascript))

 ## empty mechanism